 The built-in types are regular such as the container of the standard template library.

-If you have no use-case for a class hierarchy, use a concrete type.
-A concrete type is way easier to implement, smaller and faster.
-You have not to think about inheritance, virtuality, references or pointers including memory allocation and deallocation.
+Use a concrete type if you have no use case for a class hierarchy.
+A concrete type is way easier to implement, smaller, and faster.
+You do have not to think about inheritance, virtuality, references, or pointers, including memory allocation and deallocation.
 There will be no virtual dispatch and, therefore, no runtime overhead.

 Regular types (ints) are easier to understand.
-They are per se intuitive.
-This means if you have a concrete type think about upgrading it to a regular type.
+They are, per see, intuitive.
+If you have a concrete type think about upgrading it to a regular type.

 What's next